icefelt/tech-notes/content/post/how-i-built-this.md

 tags:
   - hugo
   - intro
-title: "First Post!
-Procedure to create and deploy this static site using Hugo, AWS S3, AWS Cloudfront, AWS Route53, and AWS Certificate Manager"
+title: "Procedure to create and deploy this static site using Hugo, AWS S3, AWS Cloudfront, AWS Route53, and AWS Certificate Manager"
 date: "2018-07-28T15:47:17-07:00"
 draft: false
 ---

-This first post are my notes to setup and configure this site.
+This post is my my notes to setup and configure this site.
 I leaned heavily on these sites to help me build this:
 ```
 https://agop.me/post/https-enabled-portfolio-hugo-s3-cloudfront.html
 https://fillmem.com/post/fast-secured-and-free-static-site/
 ```

 This site must

 - use my domain name, eissfeldt.com and my DNS severs (AWS Route53)
 - use SSL certs (AWS Certificate Manager)
 - be hosted in cheap cloud storage, not a server (AWS S3)
 - use a CDN and and defaults to https (AWS CloudFront)

 This post assumes

 - AWS account and AWS CLI are configured
 - git and npm installed in the developer's environment